CharlieKirbyy/HousingDatabase/README.md

 <h1>Housing Database</h1>

 <h2>Description</h2>
 A program that creates a housing database for Swansea University students.
-It uses queries to find suitable appointment times and houses depening on the student's needs.
+It uses queries to find suitable appointment times and houses depending on the student's needs.
 <br />